-Sarah Palin, covid-positive and unvaccinated, again dines at restaurant, flouting New York health measures
+Sarah Palin, coronavirus-positive and unvaccinated, again dines at restaurant, flouting New York health measures

 Palin was first reported to be dining indoors at Elio’s on Saturday in a tweet from New York magazine writer Shawn McCreesh.

-Guaitolini acknowledged to the Times that Palin dined indoors over the weekend without being asking for proof that she had been vaccinated.
+Guaitolini acknowledged to the Times that Palin dined indoors over the weekend without being asked for proof that she had been vaccinated.
 The manager noted that the restaurant does not check vaccination cards for regular customers who come in each week and that Palin had dined with a regular.
 He told Eater that Elio’s is checking diners’ vaccination status in accordance with the mandate, but the process of managing the different kinds of proofs of vaccination — paper cards, photos of cards, apps — can be overwhelming.

 Then, before jury selection could begin in the defamation trial, U.S. District Court Judge Jed S. Rakoff said he was informed on Sunday night that Palin had tested positive for the virus.